codio-templates/onboarding/.guides/content/LMS-Integration-6ba2.md

 - Blackboard
 - Moodle

-Many other LMS platforms are also support.
+Many other LMS platforms are also supported.
 Any platform that supports the LTI interface will work.